TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

   - `top` shows a navigation bar at the top of the viewport
   - `bottom` shows a navigation bar at the bottom of the viewport

-### openTo
+### Landing View (openTo)
-- Description:  Opens the viewport to show only selected transportation modes.
-Combined with barPosition, lets the user begin in a particular filter.
-Without a barPosition, the user will be permanently stuck in this filter.
+- Description:  Opens the viewport to specified transportation category.
+Combined with Navigation Bar, lets the user begin in a particular landing view.
+Without a Navigation Bar, the user will be permanently shown only the specified category.
 - Requirements: None
 - Usage: `openTo = (all, train, bus, bike, car, shuttle)`
 - Example: `openTo=train`